cpjanssen/autoui-open-data-initiative.github.io/index.md

 ## Paper and Workshop

-More information on the current state-of-the art and motivators and barriers to open science in the automotive user research community is given in paper.
-If you find this information useful consider citing:
+For more information on the current state of the art and the motivators and barriers to open science in the automotive user research community, see the paper below.
+If you find this information useful, please consider citing it:
 ```
 @inproceedings{ebel2024changing,
   title={Changing Lanes Toward Open Science: Openness and Transparency in Automotive User Research},